 Here are the 3 steps to learning the statistics and probability required for data science:

-Learn basic machine concepts and how statistics fits in.
+- Intro to Statistical Machine Learning – Learn basic machine concepts and how statistics fit in.

 After completing these 3 steps, you’ll be ready to attack more difficult machine learning problems and common real-world applications of data science.